aanduque/pokefever/.github/README.md

 My assumption is that the different monster providers will have different post types, but they will all share the same template, and that this "site/app" will not host regular posts or pages.
 Even if that was the case, though, new single templates could be added to the theme to support them (e.g. `single-post.php`, `single-page.php`, etc), while the default `single.php` template would be used for the monster providers only.

+#### Item 4 Button

+For the button that loads the oldest version of the pokemon, I've decided to use the `wp_localize_script` function to pass the URL of the REST API endpoint to the JavaScript code.

+My first implementation used jQuery to make the AJAX call.
+I had plans to refactor it to use fetch and completely get rid of jQuery as one of the dependencies of the theme, but I ran out of time.
+As a result the button still uses jQuery to make the AJAX call.

+It can be seen on the `single` page for each pokemon.
+[Demo](https://share.cleanshot.com/wW6hslRY)

-### Optional
+### Item 5

-- [ ] Create a pokémon filter (TypeScript): Initially, this page will show a grid with the photos of the pokémon stored in the database.
+> Create a pokémon filter (TypeScript): Initially, this page will show a grid with the photos of the pokémon stored in the database.
 The user must be able to filter by type (the first 5 types returned by PokéAPI).
 When a filter is selected it should hide the photos of the pokemon whose first or second type does not match the selected filter.
 Limit to 6 pokemon per page.

-- [ ] Create a custom url (for example http:/localhost/random) that shows a random pokémon stored in the database.
-Said URL must redirect to the permanent link of the returned pokémon.

-- [ ] Create a custom url (for example <http://localhost/generate>) that when summoned will spawn a random pokemon by calling the PokéAPI.
-It can only be invoked by users who have post creation permissions or higher.
-This generated pokemon must be stored in WordPress as if it were a manually created post with the same data specified in point 2.

-- [ ] Using the Wordpress REST API, generate an endpoint to list stored pokémon showing as ID the pokédex number in the most recent version of the game.
-Generate another endpoint to consult the data of the pokemon requested in point 2 in JSON format.

-- [ ] Would it be possible to implement DAPI (or other similar APIs) in the developed solution?
-If so, what changes and abstractions would you propose in the different layers of the application to facilitate said integration? (the implementation is optional)

-- [ ] The instance becomes more and more popular and starts receiving a lot of traffic generating heavy db usage.
-What would you do in this situation?
+This was implemented on the file `src/js/custom-javascript.ts`.

+I ended up using the default `custom-javascript.ts` file that comes with the Understrap theme, as it was already being loaded by the theme, and it was already being compiled by the theme's build process.
+I did have to setup TypeScript so it would work with the theme's build process, though.

+If I had a bit more time, I would completely replace the build process of Understrap with a more modern one, like Webpack, and I would use that to compile the TypeScript code instead adding the rollup typescript plugin.
+This is mostly due to the fact that the current build process got significantly slower after I added the TypeScript plugin (this can actually be seen on some of the loom recordings).

+I would also break the `custom-javascript.ts` file into multiple files, to make sure we can only load the code that we need on each page, as well as maintain good separation of concerns.

+The filter itself uses an approach that is different from the usual one.

+Instead of making an ajax call to an endpoint that returns JSON data, I've decided to simply capture the form submission sent to the same data, using default query parameters that are already recognized by WordPress.

+Then, when a valid result is received, I simply replace the HTML markup of the container that holds the pokemon cards with the new HTML markup that was returned by the server.
+This approach is commonly know as HTML-over-the-wire, and is becoming increasingly popular, with tools such as [Hotwire](https://hotwire.dev/) and [Laravel Livewire](https://laravel-livewire.com/) being the most famous implementations.

+One advantage of this approach is that we don't need to worry about the markup of the cards, as it's already being generated by WordPress.
+We just need to make sure we have a way to capture the form submission and replace the HTML markup of the container that holds the cards.

+Another one is that it makes the filter function work even if JavaScript is disabled on the browser, as it will simply default to the default behavior of the form submission.

 ## Other notes